Byte-sized RSE

 Instructors: Jeremy Cohen and Steve Crouch

-Links: Slides, Code for Thought podcast
+- Podcast: Code for Thought podcast episode

 Byte-sized RSE session 8 looked at README files.
 Not a default and often ignored file in the top-level folder of your project but a hugely important place for a range of information that can make or break the success of your project - either inspiring potential users to adopt your software or contribute to your project, or, putting them off entirely and sending them running in the direction of a competing tool or codebase!